CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/index.rst

-SysID Integration
+SysId Integration
 =================

-System Identification, or commonly referred to as SysID, is the process of identifying the characteristics of a given `system <https://en.wikipedia.org/wiki/System>`__.
+System Identification, or commonly referred to as SysId, is the process of identifying the characteristics of a given `system <https://en.wikipedia.org/wiki/System>`__.

 This identification usually consists of:

 1. Mechanism testing

    * In FRC, two tests are performed: Quasistatic and Dynamic.

 2. Data collection